Pennsylvania volunteer firefighter dies on his final night of duty

 Sean DeMuynck was planning to move back to Canada

-A Pennsylvania volunteer firefighter has died while responding to a blaze during what was supposed to be final day of duty.
+A Pennsylvania volunteer firefighter has died while responding to a blaze during what was supposed to be his final day of duty.

 Sean DeMuynck of the Penn Wynne/Overbrook Hills Fire Company – outside of Philadelphia – was pronounced dead early Monday after being found unresponsive hours earlier inside a home that was "heavily involved with fire and smoke," according to the Lower Merion Township Fire Department.